rad5-Raven595880/WARDOGS-Mod-Menu/README.md

 | Unlocks vanished after a patch | A persistent write was invalidated.
 Restore a backup from before the update. |
 | Game freezes on `free camera` | Don't fly outside the level boundary.
 Stay within the playable area. |

-## Reporting a problem

-[Open an issue](../../issues) with your **exact game build number** — that matters more than everything else combined — plus your store, Windows version, where you were in the game, and which single option misbehaved.

 ## Changelog